 The Calligraphy Lettering and Arts Society has an interactive map of tutors and groups at www.clas.co.uk.

-We have been¬†collaborating very closely with Angela over the past few months, you may recall her Question and Answer session where we took the opportunity to learn more about Angela and her passion¬†for Calligraphy.
-In another guest¬†post, Angela explored the different Calligraphy Pens and Sets we offer.
-In her next blog Angela will be looking at different Calligraphy styles – keep an eye on our blog for the latest update.
+We have been collaborating very closely with Angela over the past few months, you may recall her Question and Answer session where we took the opportunity to learn more about Angela and her passion for calligraphy.
+In another guest post, Angela explored the different calligraphy pens and sets and popular calligraphy styles.

 If you want to learn more about Angela and the services she can provide then head over to her website at Creative Calligraphy and socially you can connect with Angela on Twitter or Facebook.
 If you are inspired by Angela’s story and you too want to get started with Calligraphy then we have a curated selection of pens to help you.